MireilleBF/cucumber-demo/README.md

 :arrow_forward: **Features:**
 The feature description files (Gherkin files) are accessible under [test/resources/features](./src/test/resources/features)

 :arrow_forward: **StepDefs:** The implementations corresponding to the steps are defined under tests and follow the same structure as the files describing the scenarios.
-They refer to the sources located under main
+They refer to the sources located under main.

 ## Enabling Cucumber Support in IntelliJ IDEA

 https://www.jetbrains.com/help/idea/enabling-cucumber-support-in-project.html

 ## Warning
-1. Attention, if the classes defining the steps are not public, they are not accessible during execution.
+1. Attention: if the classes defining the steps are not public, they are not accessible during execution.
 2. Don't forget to adapt **RunCucumberTest.java** classes to your needs.